ajitagupta/student-management-system/README.md

 ## Pattern: Tree-package-structure

-The code follows common convention to organize itself in different packages, each for a different layer: `dao, db, main, and pojo`, whereby `com.example` is the parent of them all.
+The code follows common convention of organizing itself in different subpackages, each for a different layer: `dao, db, main, and pojo`, whereby `com.example` is the parent of them all.

 ## JDBC Database Connection